plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 This referral spam has been going on for years in Google Analytics and it can really skew the stats you see.
 Many site owners put a lot of effort and spend a lot of time blocking the referral spam.
 Some do it manually one domain at a time while some use more automated systems.
 Neither are ideal solutions.

-## It's closed source product so you need to put your trust in Google
+## It's a proprietary product so you need to put your trust in Google

 As it says on the very top of the [Google's privacy policy](https://policies.google.com/privacy): "When you use our services, you’re trusting us with your information".
 In the case of Google Analytics, you're not only trusting Google with your information but also the information of all your website visitors.